Japan stimulus plans include $4.9 billion business support - draft

 Government expenditure for the scheme with JBIC will total 70 billion yen.
 Lending from JBIC and private-sector banks will account for the remaining 130 billion yen, the draft showed.

-The remaining funds will come from unspent money from last fiscal year's budget and money originally allocated to servicing existing debt, the sources said.
+Abe has instructed the finance minister to disregard borrowing limits set by the previous government, and the draft document did not say how the how the package would be funded.

-The government in coming days will compile a 12 trillion yen extra budget with up to 10 trillion yen for stimulus and public works, the sources said.
-The lending schemes with DBJ and JBIC would be included in the 10 trillion yen.
+The total size of the government's stimulus package could be around 10 trillion yen, with half devoted to public works, a source close to Abe told Reuters last month.
+Monday's draft did not contain any details of plans for public works spending.

-Senior members of the LDP have said they want to spend some of the stimulus on repairing roads, tunnels and public schools, raising concerns the LDP is falling back on the excessive public works spending that was the hallmark of its more than half a century of nearly non-stop rule.
+Senior members of the LDP have said they want to spend some of the stimulus on repairing roads, tunnels and public schools, raising concerns the LDP is falling back on the excessive public works spending that was the hallmark of its more than half a century of nearly non-stop rule of the country.